debugevent90901/debugevent90901.github.io/_posts/2023-11-14-Efficient-Parallel-Oblivious-Sorting-for-Hardware-Enclaves.markdown

 #### Software Deliverable

-Our software implementation should ba capable of parallelize the exisiting implementation of the oblivious sorting algorithm on Intel SGX, which acclerates the execution time and improves the performance.
+Our software implementation should be capable of parallelize the existing implementation of the oblivious sorting algorithm on Intel SGX, which accelerates the execution time and improves the performance.
 For now, we cannot state a precise speedup goal, but we anticipate it to be obvious.

 To be more specific, we have 4 goals in this deliverables, the first 2 goals are the minimal goals when our work goes slow, the first 3 goals are expected to be done, and the last goal is considered as extra work when our project goes well:

-1. Implement the parallelism of MergeSplit butterfly network in specific hardware, Intel SGX.
+1. Parallelize the algorithm in Intel SGX.
+Specifically, the multi-way butterfly network presented in the paper.
 2. Enhance the parallelism using SIMD
-3. Optimize the memory efficiency
+3. Optimize memory efficiency during parallel computing
-4. Implement the multithreading I/O and data prefetching between the Enclave and OS.
+4. Implement a general framework for multithreading I/O between the SGX Enclave and OS.

 #### Poster Deliverable